 - Research with elite golfers has shown that the same coping strategy, for the same player, in the same situation is not always successful a second time.
 Meaning you’ll need to develop a range of tools to help you perform well under pressure – there isn’t one magic bullet.

-Golf practice – putting it all together
+Practicing golf – putting it all together

 Happy golfing – Will @ Golf Insider UK